Contact Center Solutions Featured Article

 Aspect Intros New Professional Services Practice for UC Planning and Implementation

-This new practice within Aspect (News - Alert) Professional Services is in place to support the Aspect strategy to provide services and software that turn the potential of unified communications into real business results.
+This new practice within Aspect Professional Services is in place to support the Aspect strategy to provide services and software that turn the potential of unified communications into real business results.

-Earlier this year, Aspect and Microsoft (News - Alert) announced a strategic alliance.
+Earlier this year, Aspect and Microsoft announced a strategic alliance.
 To support this new alliance, the UC services practice will assist organizations in deploying Microsoft Office Communications Server (OCS) and other Microsoft UC applications from planning through implementation.

 "With UC continuously evolving, Aspect keenly understands that both IT and business leaders have questions around how and when to deploy it across the enterprise to reap the greatest results," said Kevin Schwartz, executive vice president of Aspect Global Professional Services, in a Tuesday statement.